University of Limerick Student Life: Publications

-The organisation produces a newspaper, An Focal.
+By the 1990s, An Focal had become the organisation's principal student newspaper.
 The production of An Focal was formerly the responsibility of the vice-president/communications officer.
 Following the abolition of this office in 2012, a full-time student editor was appointed.
 The editor is assisted by an editorial team of student volunteers as well as student contributors.
-The paper's print schedule was up until December 2017 fortnightly before the union decided to change it to monthly, without consulting the editor.
-A spokesperson for the union cited that the paper had "deteriorated considerably in terms of layout, spelling, grammar, use of colour and overall design".
+Since December 2017, it has been a monthly publication.
+In February 2026, the University's Media Society was established, with one of their stated aims being to re-establish the defunct newspaper.
+However, as of June 2026, the paper is still not operational.